juseg/pypdd/README.rst

 The netCDF interface can be used directly from the command line by executing the module as a script::

-   python2 pypdd.py -i 'input.nc' -o 'output.nc'
+   python pypdd.py -i 'input.nc' -o 'output.nc'

 If no input file is provided, an artificial climate will be generated under ``atm.nc`` and used by the model.
 By default, output is saved as ``smb.nc``.
 Many more command-line options are available.
 For an overview type::

-   python2 pypdd.py --help
+   python pypdd.py --help

 GRASS GIS interface